-In Figure 14 the tiger prawn catch Per Unit of Effort (CPUE) as kilograms per day for the low effort years with February open to fishing (2016-2021) are compared with the years of high fishing effort and February closed (1991-2003).
-The mean CPUE of the years 2016-2021 is much higher than both the mean of the high effort year (1991-2003) and the individual year/month data points (\triangle).
+In Figure 14 the tiger prawn catch Per Unit of Effort (CPUE) as kilograms per day for the low effort years with February open to fishing (2016-2022) are compared with the years of high fishing effort and February closed (1991-2003).
+The mean CPUE of the years 2016-2022 is much higher than both the mean of the high effort year (1991-2003) and the individual year/month data points (\triangle).

 During the high effort years the highest tiger prawn CPUE was often at the start of the season (March).
-In contrast, in the years of low effort with February open to fishing (2016-2020), the highest CPUE generally occurs later in the season (April or May).
+In contrast, in the years of low effort with February open to fishing (2016-2022), the highest CPUE generally occurs later in the season (April or May).
 The exception to this trend is 2019.
 However the exceptionally high CPUE in February - March of 2019 are probably a result of a good recruitment combined with only 1-2 vessels fishing the start of the season.
-In contrast, the 2016, 2018, 2020 and 2021 tiger prawn CPUE's increased from February to a seasonal maximum in April to June.
+In contrast, the 2016, 2018, 2020, 2021 and 2022 tiger prawn CPUE's increased from February to a seasonal maximum in April to June.
 The 2017 monthly tiger prawn CPUE's for February to June were the lowest since 2008 indicating a poor recruitment during the early months of the season.

-Figure 14 Tiger prawn catch Per Unit of Effort (CPUE) as kilograms per day for the low effort years with February open to fishing (2016-2021) compared with the years of high fishing effort and February closed (1991-2003).
+Figure 14 Tiger prawn catch Per Unit of Effort (CPUE) as kilograms per day for the low effort years with February open to fishing (2016-2022) compared with the years of high fishing effort and February closed (1991-2003).
 The point symbols (\triangle ) show the individual monthly CPUE and the dotted and dashed lines are the means.
 The solid lines in plot show the monthly trajectory for each year since 2016.

-The 2021 monthly endeavour prawn CPUE (Figure 15) closely following the mean of all the years where February was open to fishing (2016-2021).
-The 2020 monthly endeavour prawn CPUE was above the mean (2016-2021) except for April and May.
+The 2022 monthly endeavour prawn CPUE (Figure 15) was above the 2016-2022 mean until September whereas the 2021 CPUE closely following the mean of the seasons with February open to fishing.
+The 2020 monthly endeavour prawn CPUE was above the mean (2016-2022) except for April and May.
 The lower CPUE in those months of 2020 could be a result of only 1-3 vessels fishing and targeting mainly tiger prawn.
-Post May 2020 the endeavour prawn CPUE was closer to the 2019 CPUE and above the monthly trajectories for 2016-2018 indicating the endeavour prawn recruitment in 2020 was between the average for the post 2008 years and the good 2019 endeavour prawn recruitment.

-The monthly endeavour prawn CPUE's for 2019 were much higher the mean of the years 2016-2020 and are in the range observed during the high effort years (1991-2003).
+The monthly endeavour prawn CPUE's for 2019 were much higher the mean of the years 2016-2022 and are in the range observed during the high effort years (1991-2003).
 At the January 2020 TSPMAC meeting industry members noted that there had not been any change in the way the fishery was operating and that endeavour prawn CPUE's were also higher in the adjacent Northern Prawn Fishery (NPF) and East Coast Otter Trawl (ECOT) fisheries during 2019.
 This suggests an increase in the endeavour prawn biomass above the levels observed in the TSPF during 2009-2018.

-Monthly endeavour prawn CPUE for 2016-2021 compared with the high effort years(1991-2003)
+Monthly endeavour prawn CPUE for 2016-2022 compared with the high effort years (1991-2003)

-Figure 15 Endeavour prawn catch Per Unit of Effort (CPUE) as kilograms per day for the low effort years with February open to fishing (2016-2021) compared with the years of high fishing effort and February closed (1991-2003).
+Figure 15 Endeavour prawn catch Per Unit of Effort (CPUE) as kilograms per day for the low effort years with February open to fishing (2016-2022) compared with the years of high fishing effort and February closed (1991-2003).
 The point symbols (\triangle ) show the individual monthly CPUE and the dotted and dashed lines are the means.
 The solid lines in plot show the monthly trajectory for each year since 2016.